s-ram-1818/SQL/sql.md

 ## 7. NATURAL JOIN

-**Definition:** Automatically joins tables on columns with the same name.
+**Definition:** Automatically joins tables on columns with the same col name.

 ```sql
 SELECT *